-Have you received a gift or donation of yarn that’s too scratchy?
-Try one of these tips to soften it
+Have you received a gift or donation of scratchy yarn?
+Try one of these 6 methods to soften it

-It turns out that there are actually quite a few ways you can make scratchy yarn quite delightful again.
+You can indeed make scratchy yarn quite delightful again.
 If the yarn is so scratchy that you can’t stand to knit with it, you can follow this procedure.
 Super easy and super cheap!

 If the yarn doesn’t feel too scratchy to knit with, but the finished project feels scratchy, there are several techniques you can try.
 Read on!